Celia Kaye

-Celia Kaye (born Celia Kay Burkholder; February 24, 1942) is an American actress.
-She is most famous for her starring role in the 1964 film adaptation of Island of the Blue Dolphins which won her a Golden Globe award.
+Celia Kaye (born February 24, 1942) is an American actress.
+She starred in the 1964 film adaptation of Island of the Blue Dolphins which won her a Golden Globe award.

 Early life

-Kaye is of German and Cherokee ancestry and was born in Carthage, Missouri, to chemical engineer John W. Burkholder and his wife, Kathryn, who ran a private preschool.
+Kaye is of German and Cherokee descent and was born in Carthage, Missouri, to chemical engineer John W. Burkholder and his wife, Kathryn, who ran a private preschool.
 When she was one year old her family moved to Wilmington, Delaware, where her younger brother Johnny was born.
-She graduated with honors from Henry C. Conrad High School (now Conrad Schools of Science), where she showed an early interest in acting as a member of the National Thespian Society.
+She graduated with honors from Henry C. Conrad High School (now Conrad Schools of Science).
 In addition to her performing arts interests, which included learning dance and organ, she toured regionally as a diver and exhibition swimmer with the Wilmington swim club.
 She also worked as a model and is a graduate of the Philadelphia Modeling and Charm School.